 Cardiology is a branch of medicine dealing with disorders of the heart as well as parts of the circulatory system.
 Heart disease is the commonest cause of death in Malaysia today.
 Patients with heart disease usually complain of chest pain, shortness of breath, swelling of ankles or legs or blackouts.
 Another common disease seen by cardiologists is hypertension or high blood pressure.
 Diseases of the heart can now be treated by medicine, surgery or by putting a thin wire in through a blood vessel in the groin or wrist and rectify the narrowing in the artery that supplies blood to the heart.

-The Surgeons who specialise in operating diseases of the heart, lungs and the thoracic cage are known as Cardiothoracic Surgeons.
-This specialty involves dealing with a very wide range of problems affecting the lungs and the heart and the tissues inside the thoracic cage.
-This is especially so when the illness requires surgical intervention.
-The more prominent illnesses that require the help of the Cardiothoracic Surgeon are Coronary Artery bypass, repair of Vulvular Heart disease, resection of lung especially in Lung cancer etc. Sometimes surgical intervention is also needed in order to find out the diagnosis of the disease process that affects the organs in the chest.
+The Surgeon who specialises in operating diseases of the heart, lungs and the thoracic cage is known as Cardiothoracic Surgeon.
+Our Cardiothoracic Surgeon manages wide range of problems affecting the lungs and the heart and the tissues inside the thoracic cage and the illnesses that require surgical intervention.
+The more prominent illnesses that require the help of the Cardiothoracic Surgeon are Coronary Artery Bypass, Repair of Valvular Heart disease, VATS - Video Assisted Thoracoscopic Surgery for lung disease especially lung cancer and resection of lung.
+Sometimes surgical intervention is also needed in order to find out the diagnosis of the disease process that affects the organs in the chest.

 Oncology is a medical speciality focusing on the treatment of cancer of organs (solid tumours).
 A physician that works in the field of oncology is called an Oncologist.
 Proper diagnosis and staging, including clinical examination, blood, urine or other body fluids investigations and histopathology examination, are carried out to come out with suitable therapy for each individual patient.
 The treatment options available are surgery, chemotherapy, radiotherapy, hormonal therapy, targeted therapy, immunotherapy, and palliative care such as cancer pain management, release of pressure in closed compartments e.g cranium, spinal column,thorax etc.:-